Overview of a Typical Interference Study

 The time required to measure the required soil resistivity data over the entire X km pipeline will depend on several factors, including the number of daylight hours during the measurement process, ease of site access, weather conditions, and the terrain.
 We have seen a team of two persons complete two measurement sites per day, where each measurement site requires on the order of 15 measurements, at Wenner pin spacings varying between 0.5 m and 100 m (between adjacent pins).
 Sites are selected where particularly high levels of interference are expected, where exposed appurtenances are located and at intervals of approximately 2 km within and near the interference zones, where the actual spacing required depends on the degree of uniformity of the soil structure along the length of the pipeline route.

 Note that care should be taken in selecting the soil resistivity measurement equipment, in choosing the exact measurement traverse locations, and in taking the measurements, to ensure satisfactory results.
 SES can provide support in this regard.
 No other field data is required provided that the drawings and data supplied by the gas and electric companies are complete and accurate.
 Collecting the data, however, should not be underestimated as a task, since data is frequently incomplete or unclear and requires further questioning or even field checks.
-Soil resistivity measurements are made over a considerable range of depths, as voltages transferred to the pipeline location by faulted transmission line towers or poles can be greatly influenced by deeper soil resistivities, as can the performance of long gradient control mitigation wires: as described in the paper transmitted to you previously, the soil layering can result in order-of-magnitude differences in conductive interference levels and mitigation performance.
+Soil resistivity measurements are made over a considerable range of depths, as voltages transferred to the pipeline location by faulted transmission line towers or poles can be greatly influenced by deeper soil resistivities, as can the performance of long gradient control mitigation wires: as emphasized in our technical publications, the soil layering can result in order-of-magnitude differences in conductive interference levels and mitigation performance.
 Having this data permits accurate modeling and, ultimately, cost-effective mitigation designs.

-Note that ECCAPP, a software package dedicated to AC interference studies and developed by SES for EPRI and A.G.A/PRC jointly, is based on older versions of the MALZ/TRALIN/SPLITS engineering software modules (1985 versions).
+Note that ECCAPP, a software package dedicated to ac interference studies and developed by SES for EPRI and A.G.A/PRC jointly, is based on older (1985) versions of the MALZ/TRALIN/SPLITS engineering software modules.
 At present, it can model only homogeneous soils, a serious limitation for the study of conductive interference in nonhomogeneous soils (order-of-magnitude errors can occur as a result).

 Several other software packages currently used by some consultants are also based on uniform soil assumptions.
 Software packages exhibiting such limitations should be avoided.